linndfors/lab4_56/README.md

 Besides, friend you can also meet enemies, so keep calm and try to find a right item to defeat the enemy.\
 Rules are pretty simple, read instruction. some useful information:\
-streets: Struyska, Kozelnytska, Krakivska, Franka\
+streets: Stryiska, Kozelnytska, Krakivska, Franka\

 enemies: moskal, valera, kaposnyk,angry_grany\